devfans/eth-relayer/README.md

       "0xabb4...0aba7cf3ee3b953": "pwd2" // password for address "0xabb4...0aba7cf3ee3b953"
     },
-    "BlockConfig": 12, // blocks to confirm a ethereum tx "HeadersPerBatch": 500, // number of poly headers commited to ECCM in one transaction at most "MonitorInterval": 3 // seconds of ticker to monitor eth chain },
+    "BlockConfig": 12, // blocks to confirm a ethereum tx "HeadersPerBatch": 500 // number of poly headers commited to ECCM in one transaction at most },
   "BoltDbPath": "./db", // DB path
   "RoutineNum": 64,